 These two might seem contradictory at a glance.
-The eco-friendly economic alternatives and sustainable development initiatives enumerated in great detail in the foregoing pages of this report, points to the logical confluence of these two important targets.
+The eco-friendly economic alternatives and sustainable development initiatives enumerated in great detail in the foregoing pages of this report, points to the logical confluence of these two important targets,

-ISSUES IMPLICATIONS ACTORS Wholeistic and balanced In the context of environment, KMC in particular and whole valley as a unit ☐ Parliamentary Comm development of valley as in general, it is important that extreme precautions development strategies ittee on Environmen a single ecological unit. are to be developed and extremely bold environmental protection measures □ MLD are to be initiated at the earliest possible, □ MOPE , and to see an interest passes of □ NPC □ MPPW □ MOTCA Environmental constraint Land, water and air are severe constraints to unlimited growth.
-The Valley □ Cabinet to growth in the Valley. as a whole is a unique place in the world and hence, its development □ (KMC+4) to growth in the valley. needs to be sympathetic to national and global interests.
+Table 15: Enviro nment - Issues and Implications ISSUES IMPLICATIONS ACTORS Wholeistic and balanced In the context of environment, KMC in particular and whole valley as a unit Parliamentary Commdevelopment of valley as in general, it is important that extreme precautions development strategies ittee on Environment a single ecological unit. are to be developed and extremely bold environmental protection measures a MLD are to be initiated at the earliest possible.
+D MOPE □ NPC o mppw MOTCA Environmental constraint Land, water and air are severe constraints to unlimited growth.
+The Valley Cabinet to growth in the Valley. as a whole is a unique place in the world and hence, its development □ (KMC +4) needs to be sympathetic to national and global interests.
 Relevant ministries.
-Minimizing the release of The growing pollution and the relatively dwindling protection measures is All sectoral and pollutants. the crux of environmental problems evident in KMC. central govt. agencie With one of the Nation's most heavily populated cities, land is at a □ MLD Land Management DDCS premium in KMC.
-Not only does steady increase in population means less land per capita, but the accompanying pressure on limited infrastructure is □ KMC the serious threat. □ NPC □ Cabinet □ MILR Solid Waste Management MLD is in the process of finding a proper landfill site within or outside □ Cabinet.
-MLD, the Kathmandu Valley.
+Minimizing the release of The growing pollution and the relatively dwindling protection measures is All sectoral and pollutants. the crux of environmental problems evident in KMC. central govt. agencies Land Management With one of the Nation's most heavily populated cities, land is at a - premium in KMC.
+Not only does steady increase in population means less DDCS land per capita, but the accompanying pressure on limited infrastructure is O KMC the serious threat.
+D NPC Cabinet o MLR Solid Waste Management MLD is in the process of finding a proper landfill site within or outside Cabinet.
+MLD, - the Kathmandu Valley.
 MLD has also initiated the process of privatizing MOPE, (KMC +4), the solid waste management.
-Parliamentary Composting /Recycling Promote composting and recycling for revenue generation.
-Committee Air Pollution Past three decades have seen a tremendous increase in air poliution mainly □ NPC, EPC caused by the rapid increase in population accompanied by rise in number ☐ HMG/Bureau of of vehicles, number of registered kilns and air polluting industry like standards, Dept. of Himal Cement Plant.
+Parliamentary Composting /Recycling Promote compositing and recycling for revenue generation.
+Committee Air Pollution Past three decades have seen a tremendous increase in air pollution mainly □ NPC, EPC caused by the rapid increase in population accompanied by rise in number □ HMG/Bureau of of vehicles, number of registered kilns and air polluting industry like standards, Dept. of Himal Cement Plant.
 The implication of air pollution control on health Transport and tourism industry, therefore, is significantly high.
-Management, MOPE, Traffic Police, MI, NEA Industrial Pollution: Positive impacts on the natural environment; ■ NPC, Parliamentary The environmental ☐ Energy demand in valley will be improved; Committee, MI, problems created by ☐ Carrying capacity of infrastructure will be improved; MLD, DDCs, EPC, industries assumes Overall improvement in valley's environment and economy MOPE. significance as their number increases.
+Management, MOPE, Traffic Police, MI, NEA.
+Industrial Pollution: Positive impacts on the natural environment; • NPC, Parliamentary The environmental • Energy demand in valley will be improved; Committee, MI, problems created by Carrying capacity of infrastructure will be improved; MLD, DDCs, EPC, industries assumes Overall improvement in valley's environment and economy MOPE. significance as their number increases.
 At the present, there is no system guiding or monitoring these industries in terms of their location, out puts and effluent.
 There is no effective industrial pollution and effluent standards.
-In its absence, there is no mechanism for implementation of - pollution control or its monitoring.
-(T) (A) (A) (A) (A) (A) (A) (A) (A) (A) (A - NDC FOC MOST Water Pollution: The primary aim of the KMC is to protect the public health.
+In its absence, there is no mechanism for implementation of pollution control or its monitoring.
+Water Pollution: The primary aim of the KMC is to protect the public health.
 Water supply □ NPC, EPC, MOPE, The pollution of municipal plays an important role towards this primary goal.
-Every effort should be DDCs, MPPW. piped supply in terms of made to achieve drinking-water quality standard as high as bacterial parameters is implementable. uniformly higher than WHO recommendations. i
+Every effort should be DDCs, MPPW. piped supply in terms of made to achieve drinking-water quality standard as high as bacterial parameters is implementable. uniformly higher than WHO recommendations.